 Possible Cause: Problem in connection with the Enterprise client service.

-Action: Click Log Entries, then select Browser Agent Logs and Service Logs from View novell-sslvpn-serv is running.
+Action: Click Log Entries, then select Browser Agent Logs and Service Logs from View Logs for more information.
+Check if the enterprise thin client service binary novell-sslvpn-serv is running.